 The amount of knowledge and skill required to take raw materials and turn it into an accurate device is quite high.
 But like most crafts, there are thousands upon thousands of templates, tutorials and clock kits to aid in your timekeeping design journey.

-You can also keep tabs on the state of our lunar companion with this moon phase clock.
-Sure, It won’t help you stay on track for your latest deadline, but it does make for an excellent show piece.
+This unusual analog clock tells time in a more interstellar way.
+With the moon phase clock, you can easily keep tabs on the state of our lunar companion.
+Sure, it won’t help you stay on track for your latest deadline, but it does make for an excellent showpiece.

 Selling Your Clocks